midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Lepucki:** I think for both of those books, which I was writing concurrently at one point, pregnancy was obviously something that my subconscious was working on.
 Did I want to get pregnant?
 Did I want to have a child?
 So I had this character [Frida], and she might be pregnant, and I would compare her to myself.
 And how it wouldn’t be that big of a deal for me to be pregnant, but she’s at the end of the world and I’m not — I can go to Kaiser.
 So it must have been something that I was working through.

-When I wrote that initial turkey baster scene, she was pregnant from the very beginning, although I don’t remember thinking, Oh, she is going to be pregnant.
-But it is such a useful narrative device in terms of creating drama.
+When I wrote that initial turkey baster scene, she was pregnant from the very beginning, although I don’t remember thinking, <i>Oh, she is going to be pregnant.</i> But it is such a useful narrative device in terms of creating drama.
 She has this secret, then she has to tell Cal, then they have to tell other people — are they going to tell them?
 Etc. What does it mean to be pregnant?
 Suddenly everything is at stake.
-There’s a selfless aspect to pregnancy, where you think, This is not just about me anymore, but then there is a wholly selfish aspect, like, This is my familial unit, this is about what’s best for us and our little group.
-So I think that resonated in the book, and it worked really well for the conflicts that happen.
+There’s a selfless aspect to pregnancy, where you think, <i>This is not just about me anymore</i>, but then there is a wholly selfish aspect, like, <i>This is my familial unit, this is about what’s best for us and our little group.</i> So I think that resonated in the book, and it worked really well for the conflicts that happen.

 **Kiesling:** I’m still thinking about the other interviewers.
-I guess it wouldn’t occur to me that it would be sexist to ask you about this because you also did just publish your birth story in a collection called Labor Day.
+I guess it wouldn’t occur to me that it would be sexist to ask you about this because you also did just publish your birth story in a collection called <cite>Labor Day</cite>.

 **Lepucki:** Yeah, I am a proud mama.
 I’m interested in talking about it.

 **Kiesling:** So what else can I ask you now?
 Do you have a lot of other novels in your mind that you want to write?

 **Lepucki:** Not really.
 I have this one that I’m writing now, and I have an inkling of possibly writing a sequel to <cite>California</cite>, but not in a way that even really picks up where I left off.
 I have other ideas of things I would like to write about but it’s sort of changeable.
-I’ll think, Time travel is interesting to me and Puritan girls are interesting to me and ballet dancers are interesting to me, although I don’t necessarily feel the urge to write about all of those things.
+I’ll think, <i>Time travel is interesting to me and Puritan girls are interesting to me and ballet dancers are interesting to me</i>, although I don’t necessarily feel the urge to write about all of those things.
 I want someone else to write them and then I buy them in the bookstore.

 **Kiesling:** Do you still write short fiction at all?